 Finally, a focus on the long-term Total Cost of Ownership rather than initial capital cost will pay large dividends.
-Servo presses are not “throw-away” items.
+Electric servo presses are not “throw-away” items.
 The ability to reconfigure them for future applications should be an important consideration in the selection process.

 For more information contact Promess at 810-229-9334 or firstname.lastname@example.org